Tips for choosing a primary care provider

 What does a primary care provider do?

-No. The Affordable Care Act recognizes the unique benefits offered by a range of professional providers.
-Depending on your state regulations and the policies of your health plan, you may be able to choose a nurse practitioner (NP), physician’s assistant (PA), doctor of osteopathy (DO), or naturopathic doctor (ND) as your primary care provider.
-When your primary care provider is a physician, you can choose between a family practice doctor, an internist (general adult health), a pediatrician, a geriatrician (elder health), or an obstetrician-gynecologist.
-Each person in your family can also have their own primary care provider.
+The Affordable Care Act recognizes the unique benefits offered by a range of professional providers.
+Depending on your state regulations and the policies of your health plan, you may have some choices.
+Different places may let you choose between a number of different kinds of providers.
+A nurse practitioner (NP), physician’s assistant (PA), doctor of osteopathy (DO), naturopathic doctor (ND) and a physician (MD) are all choices you may have.

 What should I consider when choosing a primary care provider?